rorduno/mvp-example-with-service/README.md

 # mvp-example-with-service

-Simple exampled using Model View Presenter with service call.
+Simple android example using Model View Presenter with service call.
 Development in progress.